io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 mstore(free_mem_ptr, 0x08c379a000000000000000000000000000000000000000000000000000000000)
 🔹 Stores the error function selector (0x08c379a0) at free_mem_ptr.
 🔹 0x08c379a0 is the 4-byte function selector of Error(string), which is the standard way Solidity returns string-based errors.
-So when trying to store custom errors in solidity, we need to fist store the selector of Error(string) in memory.
+By string based errors, what this means is say you have a line: require(1==2, "Error Message"); in solidity, when the require statement fails, the "Error message" string is supposed to be displayed so the way it is displayed is by using the assembly above.
+So when trying to store custom string errors in solidity, we need to fist store the selector of Error(string) in memory.
 This is just how solidity works and 0x08c379a0.
 We already know how selectors work but see below for a recap if you forgot.

 keccak256("Error(string)")[:4] == 0x08c379a0
 This is the function signature Solidity uses for string-based reverts.